Analyzing SELLAS Life Sciences Group (SLS) and Its Competitors

-SELLAS Life Sciences Group (NASDAQ: SLS) is one of 881 publicly-traded companies in the “Pharmaceutical preparations” industry, but how does it weigh in compared to its peers?
-We will compare SELLAS Life Sciences Group to similar businesses based on the strength of its analyst recommendations, institutional ownership, dividends, profitability, earnings, valuation and risk.
+SELLAS Life Sciences Group (NASDAQ: SLS) is one of 881 public companies in the “Pharmaceutical preparations” industry, but how does it contrast to its peers?
+We will compare SELLAS Life Sciences Group to similar businesses based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, profitability and institutional ownership.

-10.2% of SELLAS Life Sciences Group shares are owned by institutional investors.
-Comparatively, 44.8% of shares of all “Pharmaceutical preparations” companies are owned by institutional investors.
-0.3% of SELLAS Life Sciences Group shares are owned by insiders.
-Comparatively, 14.6% of shares of all “Pharmaceutical preparations” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+10.2% of SELLAS Life Sciences Group shares are held by institutional investors.
+Comparatively, 44.9% of shares of all “Pharmaceutical preparations” companies are held by institutional investors.
+0.3% of SELLAS Life Sciences Group shares are held by company insiders.
+Comparatively, 14.5% of shares of all “Pharmaceutical preparations” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This table compares SELLAS Life Sciences Group and its peers gross revenue, earnings per share and valuation.

 |SELLAS Life Sciences Group